nsnyder/obs-tools/README.md

 # obs-tools
-Just a group of tool to use with your OBS streaming setup.
+Just a group of tools to use with your OBS streaming setup.

 # Tools included: